Because first impressions are everything, take note of these best colors to wear to a job interview.

 5. Avoid: Orange

-Orange topped CareerBuilder's list of worst colors to wear to a job interview.
+Orange topped CareerBuilder's list of worst interview colors.
 Why?
 Survey respondents said they often associate it with someone who's unprofessional.

 Sure, respondents also said they associate orange with someone who's more creative, but it's better to avoid orange and come off as more professional and dependable, no matter your career path.